dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

      even understand all (most) of of the instructions, it's possible to get a sense for key events such as what locations are being read or written, what values returned, etc.
+  3. Even though your laptop almost certainly uses a different CPU than the pi, we can still compile code for the pi on it ("cross-compilation").

+  4. Further, since the code is well-defined, we can compile the same code for other architectures and will see a similar result.
+For example, on my 64-bit x86 laptop:

+            % gcc -O2 -c trivial.c
+            % objdump -d trivial.c
+            0000000000000000 <foo>:
+                0:	f3 0f 1e fa          	endbr64
+                4:	b8 2a 00 00 00       	mov    $0x2a,%eax
+                9:	c3                   	retq

+     Here, too, the compiler has computed 42 (`0x2a`) and returned it.
+     Though, unsurprisingly, the machine code looks very different.

+   5. The reason the code addresses start at 0 is that we have not linked the code.
+We'll discuss this in later labs.

 ### Tradeoffs in observer power